-Thanks to the coronavirus pandemic, remote learning and WFH (Working from Home — what did you think it meant??) is the norm for many families, at least for the foreseeable future.
-Back to school during Covid-19 means learning and working from some place other than a classroom and the office.
-But learning and working from home doesn’t mean you have to actually do it from home!
-The world can be your classroom and office.
-Read on for remote learning tips from veteran “road schoolers” and deals from destinations courting distance learning families.
+Thanks to the coronavirus pandemic, remote learning and WFH (Working from Home — what did you think it meant??) became the norm for many families.
+It went so well for some families that they opted to make it a lifestyle.
+Whether you call it a schoolcation, road schooling, workcation or just plain old not being at home, the world can be your classroom and office.
+Read on for remote learning tips from veteran “road schoolers” and newcomers to the remote learning and earning revolution.

-As the fall semester ramps up, school district reopening plans continue to morph.
-Will they have students in the classroom full time for face-to-face in-person instruction with social distancing rules?
+As another school year looms, school district reopening plans continue to morph.
+Will they have students in the classroom full time for face-to-face in-person instruction with face masks and social distancing?
 Or will the school day be spent online learning via Zoom?
 Or some combination of the two?
 Google “distance learning” and you’ll find a host of different school structures.
 And just when parents get used to the new normal, someone tests positive for coronavirus and everything changes.

-Yes, we know it’s super stressful right now.
-But if you’re a TravelingMom — and you’re reading this, so we know you are! — there’s an upside to all of this upheaval.
-Not being tied to a physical classroom this school year means more opportunity to travel for parents who also have the option of working remotely.
+If you’re a TravelingMom — and you’re reading this, so we know you are! — there’s an upside to all of this upheaval.
+Not being tied to a physical classroom means more opportunity to travel for parents who also have the option of working remotely.

 Here’s how to be a digital nomad family that learns and earns while traveling.

 It may feel like you need a whole Microsoft team on your side or a degree in computer science just to get through the days of learning and working via Zoom, but it doesn’t have to be so stressful.
 Parents all over the world — homeschoolers, road schoolers, unschoolers and digital nomads — have been doing it for years.